eerimoq/detools/README.rst

 - `Incremental apply patch`_ implemented in C, suitable for memory constrained embedded devices.

-- Optional data format aware algorithm for potentially smaller patches.
+- Optional experimental data format aware algorithm for potentially smaller patches.
+I don't recommend anyone to use this functionality as the gain is small in relation to memory usage and code complexity!

   There is a risk this functionality uses patent https://patents.google.com/patent/EP1988455B1/en.
 Anyway, this patent expires in August 2019 as I understand it.